-The DCO/BCO shall apply a conservative approach and rapidly transport the Sample to a Laboratory or WADA-Approved Laboratory for the ABP located close to the Sample collection site.
+6.4.5 The DCO/BCO shall as soon as possible transport the Sample to a Laboratory or WADA-Approved Laboratory for the ABP.

-$\underline{6.4.2}$ The DCO, BCO or other Sample Collection Personnel shall report without delay into ADAMS:
+6.4.6 The Testing Authority or Sample Collection Authority shall report without delay into ADAMS:

-- a) The Doping Control form; - b) The ABP Supplementary form, and/or the additional information specific to the ABP collected on a related form or supplementary report;

-c) In the Chain of Custody, the temperature data logger ID (without any time reference) and the time zone of the testing location in GMT.
+- a) The Doping Control Form - b) The ABP Supplementary Form, and/or the additional information specific to the ABP collected on a related form or supplementary report - c) In the Chain of Custody, the temperature data logger ID (without any time reference) and the time zone of the testing location in GMT.